rd003/BookShoppingCart-Mvc/README.md

 ## How to run the project?🌐

-I am assuming that, you have already installed **Visual Studio 2022** (It is the latest as of march,2024) and **MS SQL Server Management Studio** (I am using mssql server 2022 as of march,2024).
+I am assuming that, you already have installed **Visual Studio 2022** (It is the latest as of january,2025) (or you can use `Rider` or `vs code`) and **MS SQL Server Management Studio** (I am using mssql server 2022 as of march,2024).
 Now, follow the following steps.

-1.Open command prompt.
+1.Open the command prompt.
 Go to a directory where you want to clone this project.
 Use this command to clone the project.

 ```bash
 git clone https://github.com/rd003/BookShoppingCart-Mvc